One of the best decisions I’ve made was to learn how to start a blog.

 Most free platforms have limits on monetization: If you are planning to make money from blogging, a free service will limit the amount you can earn until you pay for an upgrade (which defeats the purpose of using a “Free” function in the first place) which will cost you almost four times higher than your blog and still your free blog will have limited options.

 Upgrading or Switching to better service is a severe hassle: As your blog grows, you’ll quickly outgrow the free service you started on.
 However, transferring to another blogging platform takes time, effort, money and knowledge to do correctly and not lose your hard-earned traffic.

-There’s always a lack of support if something goes wrong: While a paid blog hosting service which I always recommend, Bluehost, still provides stellar support.
-Now if you are using a free service and If things go wrong (and sometimes will), it might be difficult to get the help you need.
+There’s always a lack of support if something goes wrong: While a paid blog hosting service which I always recommend, SiteGround, still provides stellar support.
+Now if you are using a free service and If things go wrong (and sometimes will), it might be challenging to get the help you need.